Najipian/laravelTicketSystem/readme.md

 clone this repository in your web server directory , and run the following commands on that directory :
 - composer update
-- php artisan migrate
+- php artisan migrate ( Create database )
-- php artisan db:seed
+- php artisan db:seed ( Init database )
-- php artisan passport:install
+- php artisan passport:install ( For API authentication )
+- php artisan queue:work --timeout=30 ( For queuing emails )

 ## APIs